mithril-security/blindbox/docs/docs/getting-started/confidential_computing.md

 Here, we were able to transcribe our audio file while keeping the audio file confidential, even from the SaaS vendor!

+For more detailed information about how attestation is implemented in BlindBox, see our [advanced attestation guide](../security/attestation.md).

 ## Verifying security
 ___________________________________________